I Miss Landlines!

 May 31, 2025

-I’m fully aware that this post is probably going to come off as a sort of boomer rant.
-Nevertheless, I feel compelled to share it because I haven’t heard anyone talk about this before (including actual boomers, ironically).
+This post is probably going to come off as a sort of boomer rant, but I feel compelled to share it because I haven’t really heard anyone talk about this before (including actual boomers, ironically).

 Anyways, I miss landlines.
-Or rather, it’s probably more accurate to say that I miss the rhythm of life that landlines were designed for.
+Or maybe it’s more accurate to say that I miss the rhythm of life that landlines were designed for.
+I know the idea seems asinine – but I assure you, my nostalgia is sensible and warranted.

 🌹

-“But Luke,” you piercingly screech, “Cell phones are so convenient!
+“But cell phones are so convenient!
 I can reach anyone, anytime, anywhere!”

-In some circumstances, that is certainly nice, but it’s not the whole picture.
-Let me give an example that many of you should relate to:
+In some circumstances that is certainly nice, but it’s also annoying.
+Let me give an example:

-I currently work a job that is heavily dependent on being attached to my cell phone.
-I regularly deal with people trying to contact me late into the evening, when they should be doing anything else.
-When landlines were the prevalent form of long-distance communication, society had a stronger sense of personal boundaries that everyone was expected to respect.
-It was considered rude to call someone late at night, because in that act you aren’t only reaching out to Joe Johnson – you’re reaching out to the entire Johnson household.
+I currently work a job that is heavily dependent on me being attached to my cell phone.
+I regularly deal with people trying to contact me late into the evening, when they should be doing literally anything else.
+When landlines were the prevalent form of long-distance communication, people had a stronger sense of personal boundaries that everyone was expected to respect.
+It was considered rude to call someone late in the day, because in doing so you weren’t just calling Mr. Johnson – you were really calling the entire Johnson household, potentially disrupting the life of the family.

-And I think that last point really expresses my larger esteem for landlines.
+And I think that last point best expresses my real nostalgia for landlines.
 There’s something about the idea of a household calling a household that I really like.
-And that’s not to say that an individual calling an individual is bad – it certainly has it’s utilitarian merits.
+It recalls a time when people were generally more connected with one another and less atomized.
+An individual calling an individual certainly has it’s utilitarian merits, I guess.

 I’ll end on this note: the ubiquitous switch from landlines to cell phones is, more often than not, framed as a normal technological advancement.
-But in some small way, I think that switch is also a symptom of our trend from a more communal and familial society, to a more isolated and atomized one.
+But I think that in a very small way, that “advancement” is also just another thing that’s taking us from a more communal and familial society, to a more isolated one.

 📬Reply via E-Mail or Share with a friend.